Shadow Conspiracy: Production

 Production began in June 1995.
-Shadow Conspiracy was filmed in 12 weeks, with most of the principal photography taking place in Richmond, Virginia, Georgetown, Washington and Baltimore, Maryland.
+Shadow Conspiracy was filmed in 12 weeks, with most of the principal photography taking place in Richmond, Virginia, Georgetown, Washington, D.C. and Baltimore, Maryland.

 Reception

 Shadow Conspiracy was panned by critics.
-On Rotten Tomatoes, the film has a rating of 3% based on reviews from 29 critics, and an average rating of 3.3/10.
+On Rotten Tomatoes, the film has a rating of 7% based on reviews from 29 critics.
 The site's critics' consensus reads: "Rather than exciting audiences with a thrilling race against time, Shadow Conspiracy suggests there may be a secret cabal duping talented actors into selecting woefully deficient scripts."
 The film did not fare well at the box office, grossing a little over $2 million domestically.